 Great internal reports help your team monitor the current situation and quickly find any shortcomings within your processes.

-You are welcome to try out our pre-built Facebook Ad report template for free.
+You are welcome to try out our pre-built Facebook Ad report template and Facebook Analytics report template for free.
 We’ve already built the report for you: just connect your Facebook account, and we’ll automatically extract your data.
 Enjoy!